Bing Ads

 Although Bing and Yahoo! are not nearly as popular as the King of Search Google, people still actively search on these sites.
 That brings Bing Ads to take a look at advertisers.
 Depending on the niche, it might even make more sense to invest in Bing than in Google Ads.
 Since Bing is the less popular Search Engine is, the advertising - depending on the keywords you want to target - can be cheaper.

 Like Google, Bing ranks both organic and paid search results.
+Search results in.
 The organic SERP's are where websites are ranked.
 Because it can take some time to rank organically in a search result in Bing or Yahoo!, ads are another option for website owners.

 How do Bing Ads work?